-In April 2018, the ACT Government launched its Transition to Zero Emissions Vehicles Action Plan 2018–2021.
-This plan continues to enhance the ACT Government's reputation as a world leader in sustainability by encouraging the use of zero emission vehicles and e-bikes.
-The action plan contains a variety of actions, including a Government commitment to a zero emission vehicle fleet, new charging infrastructure, and incentives for consumers to purchase zero emission vehicles.
+In April 2018, Government launched its Transition to Zero Emissions Vehicles Action Plan 2018–2021.
+This plan continues to enhance the Government's reputation as a world leader in sustainability by encouraging the use of zero emissions vehicles and e-bikes.
+The action plan includes commitments to a zero emissions Government passenger vehicle fleet, new charging infrastructure, and incentives for consumers to purchase zero emissions vehicles.

 The Future of Zero Emission Vehicles in the ACT factsheet explains the benefits, range and performance of zero emissions vehicles currently available, costs of ownership and the types of vehicles available in Australia.

 Collaborating for transport solutions

 The ACT won the Sustainable Transport Award at the inaugural Cities Power Partnership awards in October 2017 in recognition of its work towards transitioning to zero emissions vehicles.

 The ACT is a member of the global ZEV Challenge aimed at asking automotive leaders to accelerate the transition towards a clean transport future.